-TMX Group Limited (referred to, with its consolidated subsidiaries, as the context requires, as "TMX Group", "we", or "us"), originally called Maple Group Acquisition Corporation, was incorporated under the Business Corporations Act (Ontario) ("OBCA") on April 28, 2011 to acquire all of the issued and outstanding common shares of TMX Group Inc., then a public company, while preserving a publicly-traded exchange and clearing group focused on the Canadian capital markets.
-The two-step acquisition of TMX Group Inc. was completed on September 14, 2012.
+TMX Group Limited (referred to herein, with its consolidated subsidiaries as the context requires, as "TMX Group", "we", or "us") was incorporated under the Business Corporations Act (Ontario) ("OBCA") on April 28, 2011 as Maple Group Acquisition Corporation.
+Through a two-step acquisition completed on September 14, 20122, TMX Group acquired all of the issued and outstanding common shares of TMX Group Inc. (a publicly listed company at the time) while preserving a stock exchange and clearing group focused on the Canadian capital markets.